Understanding Relapsing Fever: Causes and Treatments

 Louse-Borne Relapsing Fever (LBRF)

 LBRF, on the other hand, is transmitted through the human body louse (Pediculus humanus corporis).
 This type of relapsing fever is more common in crowded, unsanitary conditions where lice can thrive and spread rapidly among people.
-When an infected louse bites a human, the Borrelia bacteria enter the bloodstream and cause infection.
+The Borrelia bacteria can enter the body when an infected louse is crushed and its fluids come into contact with broken skin or mucous membranes.

 Initial Symptoms